-Matthew Flinders and George Bass circumnavigated Tasmania in 1798 and on this journey they sited a round lump they described as a ‘Christmas cake’.
+Matthew Flinders and George Bass circumnavigated Tasmania in 1798 and on their journey they sited a massive round lump they described as a Christmas cake.
 They named it Circular Head, a name which now describes the whole area.
-The Christmas cake they found has since been renamed The Nut.
+The Christmas cake has since been renamed The Nut.
 Over the next 30 years, Circular Head became home to sealers and run-away convicts living off shore on the remote islands of Bass Strait.
 Sitting at the foot of the Nut is the town of Stanley, a picture perfect town of preserved colonial cottages.

-Stanley has one of the prettiest streetscapes, all tucked under the protective shadow of The Nut.
-The tiny cottages are a mixture of cafes, craft stores, homes and B&B’s, creating a charming village atmosphere.
-The oldest home in town, Touchwood Cottage (1840), is built from bluestone that came from England as ship ballast.
+Stanley has one of the prettiest streetscapes in Tasmania.
+It’s tiny cottages are a mix of cafes, craft stores, homes and B&B’s, creating a charming village atmosphere.
+The oldest home in town, Touchwood Cottage (1840), is built from blue stone that came from England as ship ballast.
 You can stay in the historic cottage, cosy up by the fire and sink into the claw foot bath.
 To learn more about Stanley through its historic sites, arm yourself with a smartphone or a map from the information centre and have a wander.
 The self-guided Stanley Heritage Walk offers a rare glimpse into this very special fishing village.

 Some things never change in Stanley so head down towards Godfreys Beach in the evening for some penguin spotting.
 Left to themselves, penguins will leave the water at last light so they are under cover of darkness.

 Another great thing about small Tassie towns is they’re often big on food.
 In Stanley, the Stanley Hotel serves up hearty pubs meals and Xanders on Church Street features its local connections with farmers.
-The heritage blue stone warehouse, @VDL Stanley, originally the Van Diemen’s Land Company store in Stanley, is another cosy stay in town and perfect for couples.
+The heritage blue stone warehouse, @VDL Stanley, originally the Van Diemen’s Land Company store, is another cosy stay in town and perfect for couples.
 Aside from comfy armchairs made for lounging around the fireplace, you can sink into a deep tub or explore the township on the bikes provided.